GarrixA/ATLP/CrudeApp/README.md

-# This a level up assignment from Andela Technical Leadership Program (ATLP)
+# This is a level up assignment from Andela Technical Leadership Program (ATLP)
-## I made this end points of crude applications calling the posts
+## I made this end points of crude applications of the posts

         I have made Model called postModel that contains :
                     >> Name